 - Performance students must present a piece before the performance faculty that demonstrates their technical and musical abilities.
 In addition, students must provide a proposed program for an honors recital. - Composition students must have a composition performed on the New Music Forum series.
 Either the student's principal instructor must attend this performance or a tape of this performance must be provided for faculty review.
-In addition, students must provide a proposed portfolio of original scores for an honors recital. - Literature students who have (1) presented historically- or musicologically-oriented research papers at campus venues featuring undergraduate research, or (2) been involved in the faculty mentor program, or (3) participated in the presentation of the winter opera with the accompanying symposium, may submit a portfolio of papers to the Critical Studies/Experimental Practices (CSEP) faculty.
-In addition, students must propose a fifty minute lecture for the Department Seminar (Music 143). - Music science and technology students must present a portfolio of projects to the music technology faculty and propose a fifty-minute lecture/demonstration for the Department Seminar (Music 143).

-2. Once admitted to the honors program:

-- Students must be supervised by a faculty adviser throughout the honors program. - Composition students admitted to the honors program will enroll in twelve units of the Composition Honors course (Music 103D-E-F).
+In addition, students must provide a proposed portfolio of original scores for an honors recital.

+- Literature students who have (1) presented historically- or musicologically-oriented research papers at campus venues featuring undergraduate research, or (2) been involved in the faculty mentor program, or (3) participated in the presentation of the winter opera with the accompanying symposium, may submit a portfolio of papers to the Critical Studies/Experimental Practices (CSEP) faculty.
+In addition, students must propose a fifty minute lecture for the Department Seminar (Music 143). - Music science and technology students must present a portfolio of projects to the music technology faculty and propose a fifty-minute lecture/demonstration for the Department Seminar (Music 143). - 2.
+Once admitted to the honors program: - Students must be supervised by a faculty adviser throughout the honors program. - Composition students admitted to the honors program will enroll in twelve units of the Composition Honors course (Music 103D-E-F).
 Performance students will enroll in twelve units of Music 132R (after at least three quarters of Music 132).
-Technology students will enroll in twelve units of Music 176 or 199; Music literature and music humanities students will enroll in twelve units of Music 199, 150, or 107. - 3.
-To receive honors: - A student must publicly demonstrate an appropriate level of excellence, an acceptable GPA, and suitable participation in department presentations and seminars, as determined by the student's honors committee.
+Technology students will enroll in twelve units of Music 176 or 199; Music literature and music humanities students will enroll in twelve units of Music 199, 150, or 107.

+3. To receive honors:

+A student must publicly demonstrate an appropriate level of excellence, an acceptable GPA, and suitable participation in department presentations and seminars, as determined by the student's honors committee.

 Please Note: Being admitted to the honors curriculum does not guarantee that a student will receive honors.
-In accordance with university policy, no more than 20 percent of graduating students may be granted honors.